 The purpose of the executive summary is to present a compelling overview of your business plan to entice the reader (typically an investor) to learn more about your company.
 It should describe and quantify the opportunity and where your company fits.
 It should also explain why you’re in business and why you’ll be able to take advantage of this opportunity.
 Writing it after the business plan is fully drafted is common practice.
 Write it first, write it last, just write it well!

-This is a template (Executive Summary Template) which can be used to guide you through the process of creating an Executive Summary.
-Feel free to modify this template to meet your company’s specific needs.
-While there is no firm rule for the length of Executive Summaries, two to three pages is considered ideal.
+In our Guide to Writing an Executive Summary, you will find steps to help you through the process of creating an executive summary.
+While there is no firm rule for the length of executive summaries, two to three pages are considered ideal.
 Pictures and graphs are a great way to convey your message in a quick, easy to visualize manner.
 Refer to the section at the end of this document for additional tips.

 Be sure to read through these and delete this section when you are finished with your document.

 - In clear, concise, jargon-free language, write a reader-friendly summary that an executive in any industry can grasp.
 Besides describing the benefits of your goods to your customer base, explain clearly the revenue model and value proposition; include information about your market, its size, and demographics so investors can judge the scale of opportunity; pricing issues, and competition.
 Investors know that virtually all companies have competition, so trying to convince them that you don’t will damage your credibility from the outset.
 You should explain why you have or perceive a competitive advantage over your competitors and why you believe you will maintain that advantage, but avoid puffery and bluster.